Student Applications

 The ADC Management team publishes anonymised data on how many show applicants fall under certain protected characteristics including ethnicity, sexuality and disability, and how many of these applicants successfully had a show programmed.
 This data is collected as part of the show application process and is entirely optional for candidates to complete.

-For the Michaelmas 2023, Easter 2023 and Lent 2023 application rounds, we received a total of 225 applications, with an average acceptance rate of 50%.
+For the Michaelmas 2024, Easter 2024 and Lent 2024 application rounds, we received a total of 195 applications, with an average acceptance rate of 56%.
 This varies depending on the season, venue and type of show applied for (e.g. ADC Mainshows and Musicals tend to be our most competitive slots).
-The below does not include applications for the CUADC/Footlights Pantomime 2023, or any applications during the second round of the LTM selection process in 2022, for which demographic data was not collected.
+The below does not include applications for the CUADC/Footlights Pantomime 2024, for which demographic data was not collected.

-The University of Cambridge publishes anonymised equality and diversity data every year, with the latest report being published for 2021-22.
-Students with a disclosed disability comprised 14.9% of all undergraduates.
-Students from a BAME background who disclosed their ethnicity made up 35.3% of all undergraduates.
-In 2021-22, the University of Cambridge did not report on student numbers by sexual orientation and gender identity.
+The University of Cambridge publishes anonymised equality and diversity data every year, with the latest report being published for the 2022 admissions cycle.
+Students with a disclosed disability comprised 10.5% of all undergraduates.
+Students from a BAME background who disclosed their ethnicity made up 34.2% of all undergraduates.
+In 2022, the University of Cambridge did not report on student numbers by sexual orientation.